SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ```
-7. Bottom 5 Worst Seller Pizzas by Revenue, Total Quantity and Total Orders: For this we created a bar chart highlighting the bottom-5 worst-selling pizzas based on the revenue, total quantity, total orders.
-This chart will help the business identify the underperfroming or less popular pizza options.
+7. Bottom 5 Worst Seller Pizzas by Revenue, Total Quantity and Total Orders: We created a bar chart showing the bottom-5 worst-selling pizzas by revenue, quantity, and orders, helping the business identify underperforming pizza options.

 By Revenue:
 ```sql